-As early as 1998, the conversion of the winery was an AG.
-Today Walter Holzner and Andreas Pirschl lead the "Winery Lenz Moser AG".
-The cellar master is Ing.
-Ernest Großauer.
-The headquarters are at Rohrendorf Krems, from here all marketing and sales activities are controlled.
-The vinification takes place depending on the type of wine and grape variety in a steel tank, a large wooden barrel and barrique.
-There are often already existing cooperations with winegrowers and Winzergenossenschaften out Lower Austria and Burgenland, The winegrowers work according to agreed quality guidelines and are looked after by Lenz Moser oenologists.
+Already in 1998 the conversion of the winery into an AG took place.
+Today Walter Holzner and Andreas Pirschl run the "Lenz Moser AG winery".
+Ing.
+Ernest Großauer is responsible as cellar master.
+The head office is at Rohrendorf near Krems, from here all marketing and sales activities are controlled.
+The vinification takes place for each wine type and grape variety in steel tanks, large wooden barrels and barriques.
+There have often been cooperations with winegrowers and for decades Winzergenossenschaften out Lower Austria and Burgenland, The winegrowers work according to agreed quality guidelines and are looked after by Lenz Moser oenologists.

 A special feature is the historic 1,000 bucket barrel with a volume of 56,500 liters or 75,333 bottles and an empty weight of 13,000 kilograms.
 Elaborate carvings adorn the Fassbosen.
 The barrel, which has not been used for a long time, was made with great effort Oak wood Completely renovated from local forests while preserving the barrel floor.
 It was filled with red wine for the first time in autumn 2017.
 The solemn inauguration with wine baptism the barrel was carried out in November this year.